delta-io/delta/docs/source/delta-storage.md

    - Automatic DynamoDB\ScyllaDB table creation

       Nonetheless, after specifying this `LogStore `implementation, if the default DynamoDB\ScyllaDB table does not already exist, then it will be created for you automatically.
-This default table supports 5 strongly consistent reads and 5 writes per second.
+If you are using DynamoDB the default table supports 5 strongly consistent reads and 5 writes per second.
 You may change these default values using the table-creation-only configurations keys detailed in the table below.

 #.
 Follow the configuration steps listed in [_](#configuration-s3-single-cluster) section.